Forecasting the Evolving Composition of Inbound Tourism Demand: A Bayesian Compositional Time Series Approach Using Platform Booking Data: Results

 \subsection{Statistical Significance}

 Table~\ref{tab:dm} reports Diebold-Mariano test results comparing BDARMA forecasts against each benchmark for EMEA.
 BDARMA significantly outperforms na\"ive forecasts ($p < 0.001$), seasonal na\"ive ($p = 0.013$), and ETS ($p < 0.001$).
-The comparison with SARIMA is borderline ($p = 0.058$), reflecting that both methods model temporal dynamics in the log-ratio space, with BDARMA's advantage coming primarily from the Dirichlet likelihood and seasonal precision specification.
+The comparison with SARIMA is borderline ($p = 0.058$), reflecting that both methods capture substantial temporal dependence and that neither clearly dominates the other by a wide margin in this setting.

 Across destination regions, BDARMA significantly outperforms seasonal na\"ive for EMEA ($p = 0.013$), NAMER ($p = 0.001$), and APAC ($p < 0.001$).
 For APAC, BDARMA significantly outperforms SARIMA ($p = 0.003$) but not na\"ive or ETS.
 For LATAM, BDARMA significantly outperforms na\"ive ($p < 0.001$) but not ETS or SARIMA, consistent with ETS achieving the lowest point accuracy for that region.